return to main page

 Toivo is modeling a Sett-r-rite adjustable height 42" table but the 38" is a fine size for Belgians.

 NOTE: you have to train your dog to accept a noose restraint and never, ever (!!!) step away from the dog while restrained this way -- if he falls or jumps off the table he could choke to death.
-I only use the arm and noose when needed for extra control if I don't have someone else to hold the dog and he keeps turning while I am scissors shaping hocks and feet, or trimming nails.
-All my Belgians love to jump on the table and love be groomed, and they would lie there all day being line brushed without any restraint needed.
+I only use the arm and noose for extra control if I don't have someone else to hold the dog and he keeps turning while I am scissors shaping hocks and feet, or trimming nails.
+All my Belgians love to jump on the table and love to be groomed, and they would lie there all day being line brushed without any restraint needed.

 • Some dogs can get a bit carried away with the table concept!